Deep Learning in the Sequence Space: Application to an OLG model

 \subsection{Training}

 Our training procedure follows the stepwise approach to solve models with multiple assets outlined in \cite{azinoviczemlicka_2024}.
 We proceed along four steps:

 First, we set the net supply of bonds to zero.
-Given a strict no-short sale constraint and zero net supply market clearing condition implies that all equilibrium bond holdings had to be zero.
+Given a strict no-short sale constraint the market clearing condition implies that all equilibrium bond holdings are zero.
 Hence we can first restrict our attention to solving for capital savings policy functions while keeping bond savings fixed at zero.

 Second, we train the neural network price function to learn the bond price implied by consumption allocations of the capital-only economy.
 We plug the set of consumption functions obtained by solving the capital-only economy into bond Euler equations.
 We invert the Euler equations to recover implied bond prices.
 The largest of the prices would be the price of the first $\epsilon$ of bond supply introduced into this economy.
 We train the price network to replicate this price as a function of truncated histories of aggregate shocks.